iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Bayes Theorem.md

 $$

 Numerator: Among all the bananas, how many of them are long, sweet and yellow.
 Denominator: How many of fruits are long, sweet, and Yellow?
+Observe that if it's given that: a fruit is a banana if and only if it's long sweet and yellow, then the numerator is now $\mathbb P(L=\text{long}\wedge T=\text{sweet}, Y=\text{yellow})$, which by probability independence, it will get simplified to the denominator.

 ---
 ### **Multi-Labels Classifications**